 - United Kingdom

-Origin of EnglandMiddle English Englonde, Yngelonde (with vowel change as in wing < ME weng) < OE Engla land, lit., land of the Angles (as opposed to the Saxons), hence England: see Angle
+Origin of EnglandMiddle English Englonde, Yngelonde (with vowel change as in wing ; from Middle English weng) ; from Old English Engla land, literally , land of the Angles (as opposed to the Saxons), hence England: see Angle

 A division of the United Kingdom, in the southern part of the island of Great Britain.
 Inhabited in prehistoric times by Celtic peoples, it was subsequently invaded by Romans, Angles, Saxons, Jutes, Danes, and Normans.
 Acts of union joined England with Wales in 1536, with Scotland in 1707 to create the political entity of Great Britain, and with Ireland in 1801 to form the United Kingdom.
 London is the historic capital and the largest city.

 Anglist an authority on England, its language, or its literature.
 Anglomania an extreme devotion to English manners, customs, or institutions.
 Anglophilia great admiration for England and things English. —Anglophile, n., adj.
 Anglophobia a hatred or fear of England and things English. —Anglophobe, n., adj.
 Englishry 1. the state or condition of being English, especially by birth.
 2. a population outside of England that is English or of English descent. heptarchy English History. the seven principal concurrent early English kingdoms. —heptarch, n. —heptarchic, heptarchical, heptarchal, adj. squirearchy the squires or landed gentry as a class.

 - Outside the United Kingdom, and even sometimes in England itself (especially historically; less often now), the term “England” often refers to the United Kingdom as a whole.
 This use is sometimes considered offensive, especially by residents of the other constituent countries of the UK.

 - Church of England

 - think of England